payu-india/CMS-Chatbot/reference/Tokenization/collect-payments-save-card/using-network-tokens-moto.md

       </td>

       <td>
-        <code>String</code> For MOTO transactions, the value should be 'MOTO' to identify the payment option type.
+        <code>String</code> For MOTO transactions, this parameter can have any of the following values: MVISACC, MVISADC, MMASTCC, MMASTDC.
       </td>

       <td>
-        MOTO
+        MVISACC
       </td>
     </tr>